Etingof conjecture for quantized quiver varieties: Proof of counting result and some conjectures

-In general, the number of $\C^\times$-fixed points on $X$ coincides with $\dim H^*(X)$ and is ``known'' in many cases.
-So one can ask the question to compute the number of the irreducibles in $\mathcal{O}_\lambda$ with given dimension of support.
+One can ask the question to compute the number of the irreducibles in $\mathcal{O}_\lambda(v)$ with given dimension of support.
 In the cyclotomic Cherednik algebra case this problem was solved by Shan and Vasserot in \cite{shanvasserot}.
 We will state a conjecture in the case when $X=\M^\theta(v)$ and $Q$ is a cyclic quiver (in this case we do have a Hamiltonian $\C^\times$-action with finitely many fixed points).
 We remark that different choices of $\C^\times$ lead to different choices of the categories $\mathcal{O}$, but our answer should not depend on the choice.
 More precisely, there are derived equivalences relating categories $\mathcal{O}$ for different choices of $\C^\times$, see \cite{CWR}, these equivalences can be seen to preserve the supports.